Belarus–United States relations: 2001 through 2004

 In early September 2001, the United States condemned Belarus for having irregularities in the recent election, causing Alexander Lukashenko to be re-elected.
 However, this criticism was short lived, as the United States came under the September 11, 2001 attacks two days later.

 During Operation Iraqi Freedom, several American intelligence agencies accused Belarus of providing a safe haven for the deposed leader, Saddam Hussein, and his sons, Uday and Qusay.
 The only evidence that was presented was a cargo flight from the Iraqi capital of Baghdad to the Belarusian capital of Minsk, documentation of which was found after the capture of the Baghdad airport in April 2003.
 While some sources said that Lukashenko was close to Saddam and Saddam had thought about leaving Iraq to go to Belarus, Saddam was found in Iraq in December 2003 and his sons were killed in Iraq a few months earlier.
+In 2011 David J. Kramer claimed that Lukashenko handed out Belarusian passports to sons of Saddam Hussein.

 Belarus-U.S. relations were further strained after Congress unanimously passed the Belarus Democracy Act of 2004, which the Belarusian government believes interferes with Belarusian internal affairs.

 2006 through 2019

 Following the 2006 Belarusian presidential election, US introduced sanctions against Belarus individuals and companies for "the actions and policies... to undermine Belarus' democratic processes or institutions, manifested most recently in the fundamentally undemocratic March 2006 elections, to commit human rights abuses related to political repression, including detentions and disappearances, and to engage in public corruption including by diverting or misusing Belarusian public assets or by misusing public authority."
 The assets of said persons and companies in the US are frozen and transactions with them are prohibited.

+In 2008, as retaliation for sanctions imposed on Belneftekhim, Belarus expelled American diplomats, reducing the American embassy staff from 35 to four individuals.
+In response, only six Belarusian diplomats were permitted to remain in the USA.

+In November 2010, Secretary of State Hillary Clinton met with Belarusian Foreign Minister Sergei Martynov in Kazakhstan.
+They reached an agreement for Belarus to dispose of its highly enriched uranium by 2012, in exchange for U.S. assistance in developing a new nuclear reactor fueled by low-enriched uranium.
+However, this deal was suspended following the 2010 Belarusian elections and subsequent sanctions.

 The sanctions list, as of January 2017, contains the following persons: